ShankulShukla/Image-Feature-Extraction/README.md

 ### Oriented FAST and Rotated BRIEF (ORB)

-- ORB is a fusion of the FAST key point detector and BRIEF descriptor with some modifications.
+- ORB is a fusion of the FAST keypoint detector and BRIEF descriptor with some modifications.
-- Initially to determine
+- Initially, to determine
 the key points, it uses FAST.
 Then a Harris corner measure is applied to find top N points.
-FAST does not compute the orientation and is rotation variant.
-It computes the intensity weighted centroid of the patch with located corner at center.
+FAST does not compute the orientation and is a rotation variant.
+It computes the intensity weighted centroid of the patch with the located corner at the center.
 - The direction of the vector from this corner point to centroid gives the orientation.
 Moments are computed to improve the rotation invariance.
 The descriptor BRIEF poorly performs if